 - Click Submit Button

-Step 3: All materials, with the exception of GRE scores, must be received no later than January 12, 2013 (this deadline has been extended).
+Step 3: All materials, with the exception of GRE scores, must be received no later than January 5, 2014.

 - Completed PhORCAS application (from Step 1, all documents with the exception of transcripts may be submitted through PhORCAS)